The Definitive Guide to Landing Your Investment Banking Internship

 Why Do You Want to Work for the Particular Firm and Firm Type Where You Are Interviewing?

-Middle market, independent boutique, bulge bracket, and regional/boutique firms are all very different from one another.
-Within each of these groupings, the firms can be different from one another as well.
-It’s key you build an understanding of these nuances and be able to articulate them well in your interviews.
+Middle market, independent boutique, bulge bracket, and regional/boutique firms are all very different.
+Within each of these groupings, the firms can also be different from one another.
+It’s key that you build an understanding of these nuances and articulate them well in your interviews.

 Tell Me About the Investment Banking Analyst